Shepshed: 18th to 20th centuries

 The 18th century saw the enclosure of the common lands around Shepshed.
 There had been enclosures in the 15th and 16th centuries, but towards the end of the 18th century the last remaining common land, approximately 2,000 acres (8 km2), was enclosed and divided among the principal commoners of the village.

-Shepshed experienced an 'earthquake' on 30th September 1750.
+Shepshed experienced an 'earthquake' on 30 September 1750.
 The vicar of St. Botolph's church at the time, the reverend Thomas Heath, recorded in the parish registers: "Sept 30, 1750, this day (Sunday), while I was administering the Sacrament, between the hours of 12 and 1 o’clock, I and the congregation were very terrible of the shock of an earthquake."

-Much destruction was caused in the town when, on 30th June 1753, 85 bays of buildings were destroyed by fire which had happened at what is now known as Hall Croft, named after the school which had been burnt down in the fire.
+Much destruction was caused in the town when, on 30 June 1753, 85 bays of buildings were destroyed by fire which had happened at what is now known as Hall Croft, named after the school which had been burnt down in the fire.

 There were many changes during the 19th century.
 Shepshed was briefly linked by canal to Loughborough, and to the coalmines of West Leicestershire when the Charnwood Forest Canal was opened in 1798, but success was only short lived.
 The following year, the dam at Blackbrook Reservoir, to the south of Shepshed, part of the ill-fated canal scheme, collapsed, causing widespread flooding in Shepshed and Loughborough.
 By 1804 the canal had proved an uneconomic venture and was abandoned, though modern roads and footpaths still follow the course it took through Shepshed.
 The Charnwood Forest Railway (nicknamed the Bluebell Line on account of the proliferation of the flower) was opened in 1883, but regular passenger services ceased in 1931.
 However, the goods service did not close until 1963.
 Shepshed railway station no longer stands though part of the old line forms a bridleway between the town and Thringstone including the now redundant viaduct at Grace Dieu.

+Landmarks

+St Winefride’s Church

+St Winefride’s is the Roman Catholic parish church in Shepshed, forming part of the Diocese of Nottingham.
+The church building, located on Charnwood Road, dates from the 1928 and serves the local Catholic community with regular liturgies, including weekend and weekday Masses.
+It also plays a role in parish life through various volunteer-led activities and services.

+The parish includes St Winefride’s Catholic Voluntary Academy, a primary school situated nearby, which serves local Catholic families and feeds into secondary education at De Lisle College in Loughborough.

+The spelling "Winefride" in relation to St Winifred (also spelled Wenfrewy, Gwenfrewi, or Winifred) comes from older Anglicised or Latinised versions of her original Welsh name, Gwenffrewi.

+Since 2023 the parish priest has been Fr.
+Patrick Edet Bassey.